NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 • Workers’ compensation insurance is required if you have employees.

-• General liability insurance is recommended but not required for licensure; however, it may be needed for permits or client contracts.
+• General liability insurance is recommended but not required for licensure; it may be needed for permits or client contracts.

 Learn more about general contractor license and insurance requirements in Arkansas.